Tennis Scotland Open Tour

 With approximately 20 TS Open Tour events each year, players climb up and down a leaderboard as they are awarded ranking points based on their performances.
 The men’s and women’s players who end the year with the most ranking points are crowned the leaderboard champions.

-The 16 players from each category qualify for the TS Open Tour Finals, a ‘masters’-style two-day event held at the end of the year.
+The 15 players from each leaderboard qualify for the TS Open Tour Finals, a ‘masters’-style two-day event held at the end of the year.
+An additional player qualifies from our UTR Pro Tennis Tour leaderboards - compiled from results across the four UTR events held in Scotland.

 The Tour was created by Tennis Scotland in partnership with clubs, organisers and other partners as a national structure of competition for yellow-ball players, creating opportunities for all levels of play.